Ali Sastroamidjojo: PNI chairman

-This was clearly seen in his speech to commemorate the 36th PNI Anniversary, which took place on 7 July 1963, at the Gelora Bung Karno Stadium, then known as the Senayan main stadium, where Ali adhered to Sukarno's limits, saying “…The doctrine (Marhaenism) and the program of struggle based on scientific socialism are further based on Marxist socialism, for it was only after Marx that scientific socialism was developed.”
-The Working Committee of the PNI Congress also agreed that Marhaenism is a form of Marxism "which is applied in accordance with the conditions and situation of Indonesia."
-The PNI also reiterated its ideals as a party for the marhens to fight imperialism, neo-colonialism, and capitalism.
+This was seen in his speech to commemorate the 36th PNI Anniversary, which took place on 7 July 1963, at the Gelora Bung Karno Stadium, then known as the Senayan main stadium, where Ali adhered to Sukarno's limits, saying "…The doctrine (Marhaenism) and the program of struggle based on scientific socialism are further based on Marxist socialism, for it was only after Marx that scientific socialism was developed."
+The working committee of the PNI Congress also agreed that Marhaenism is a form of Marxism "which is applied by the conditions and situation of Indonesia."
+The PNI also reiterated its ideals as a party for the marhaens to fight imperialism, neo-colonialism, and capitalism.

-However, the issue of division began to take root within the PNI, between the more left wing camp under Ali and Surachman and the camp of the conservatives under Osa Maliki, Sabilal Rasjad, Hardi, Hadisubeno Sosrowerdojo and Mohammad Isnaeni.
+However, the issue of division began to take root within the PNI, between the more left-wing camp under Ali and Surachman and the camp of the conservatives under Osa Maliki, Sabilal Rasjad, Hardi, Hadisubeno Sosrowerdojo and Mohammad Isnaeni.
 Following the failed 30 September Movement coup, led by the Communist Party of Indonesia (PKI), the political winds began to shift.
-The division between the left wing camp and the conservative camp, which had continued to deepen, reached a breaking point.
-At the extraordinary congress in Bandung, from 21 to 27 April 1966, the left wing Ali and Surachman camp was overthrown by the conservative camp, with Osa Maliki being elected chairman.
-It was said that general Ali Moertopo was directly involved in the congress to purge the left wing from the PNI.
+The division between the left-wing camp and the conservative camp, which had continued to deepen, reached a breaking point.
+At the extraordinary congress in Bandung, from 21 to 27 April 1966, the left-wing Ali and Surachman camp was overthrown by the conservative camp, with Osa Maliki being elected chairman.
+It was said that General Ali Moertopo was directly involved in the Congress to purge the left wing from the PNI.

-Death and funeral
+Death and legacy

 Following his dethronement from the position of chairman of the PNI, Ali remained as a committed nationalist, Marhaenist, and follower of Sukarno.
-After Sukarno's ousting in 1967, by general Suharto, who became president shortly thereafter, Ali was arrested by the military, in a general roundup of Sukarno's former associates.
+After Sukarno's ousting in 1967, by General Suharto, who became president shortly thereafter, Ali was arrested by the military, in a general roundup of Sukarno's former associates.
 He would be released and never brought to trial.
 He would spend the rest of his life in relative peace, using this time to write.
-He died in Jakarta, on 13 March 1975, his body is interred at the Kalibata Heroes Cemetery.
+He died in Jakarta, on 13 March 1975, his body is interred at the Kalibata Heroes' Cemetery.

 He is the uncle of Finance Minister Ali Wardhana.

-Legacy

-Ali Sastroamidjojo has been called 'the greatest statesman' of Indonesia and it was said of him that 'the current statesmen of Indonesia will never be as great as Sastroamidjojo in his role as prime minister who also had great literary talent'.
+Ali Sastroamidjojo has been called 'the greatest statesman' of Indonesia and it was said of him that 'the current statesmen of Indonesia will never be as great as Sastroamidjojo in his role as the prime minister who also had great literary talent'.
 The current Embassy of Indonesia in Washington, D.C., was purchased by Ali Sastroamidjojo on 19 December 1951 for $335,000.

-Writings
+Publications

 In addition to being a political figure, he was also a noted author having published several books and publications in the field of international relations and foreign policy, including :